Please enable JavaScript in your browser to use this page.

 Spending on infrastructure is a significant part of our local planning policy.
 We have an obligation, as a local planning authority, to publish our plans for infrastructure spending, known as the Regulation 123 List, and reports on how we use the funds raised by the Community Infrastructure Levy.
 To learn more, visit CIL and council spending.

-If you have any questions about CIL, please email cil@bathnes.gov.uk.
-If you would like support with planning your development proposal and ensuring that you submit the correct information with your planning application, we recommend using our Pre-planning application advice services
+If you would like support with planning your development proposal and ensuring that you submit the correct information with your planning application, we recommend using our Pre-Planning Application Advice Service